KiTZ-Heidelberg/revana-demo-data/README.md

   - Setting _options(pkgType = "both")_ makes R preferably install binary versions of the packages if available.
 Also, select to install binary versions of the packages, when prompted.
 This can greatly increase installation speed under Windows and MacOS systems.
 Unfortunately, this option is **not available for Linux distributions** and users will be forced to await package compilation.

-  - Please do not hesitate to contact us (elias.ulrich@kitz-heidelberg.de), if you have problems among the installation of Revana.
+  - Please do not hesitate to contact us (elias.ulrich@kitz-heidelberg.de), if you are facing any problems throughout the installation of Revana.

 # Demo Report

 In the following, we will run you through a small demonstration.
-To view the results of our **entire demonstration cohort** and see some of the **more advanced features** in action open https://kitz-heidelberg.github.io/revana-demo-report/report.html .
+To view the results of our **entire demonstration cohort** and see some of the **more advanced features** in action, open https://kitz-heidelberg.github.io/revana-demo-report/report.html .

 # Running Revana with demo data